cedar/cedar/readme.txt

 ]
 [Optional: Create the documentation (it will be generated in the folder 'build/doc'):
    $ make doc
+   Note, that this may generate some warnings that you can usually ignore safely.
 ]
 7a.
 For all Debian based Linux distributions: Create installation package and install it:
    $ make package